ssagheer532/Django_Backend_Example/Readme.md

 3. Install postgress and create a postgres database.
 This guide assumes you already have postgres installed.
 Run `psql -U <USER_NAME>` to login and run `create database <YOUR_DB_NAME>;` to create a database.

-4. Export the following database environment variables with valid values for Django to use:
+4. Export the following database environment variables your valid values for Django to use:

  `export DATABASE_USR=`